fbpx

 Klondike Gold Rush National Historical Park in Skagway | Photo by Reywas92

-Created in the mid-1970s, the Klondike Gold Rush National Historical Park actually encompasses a few areas that played a key role in those gold mining days.
+Created in the mid-1970s, the Klondike Gold Rush National Historical Park encompasses a few areas that played a key role in those gold mining days.
 In addition to Skagway, the NPS protects places of historical value in Seattle and Dyea.

 It’s a great idea to visit the park’s official Visitor Center at 2nd and Broadway to learn more about the area and schedule a few ranger-led tours.
 This center is usually open between 8:30 AM – 5:30 PM every day of the week during the summer season.